caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 ### LINQ

 LINQ, or Language-Integrated Query (nobody actually uses the full name) was introduced as a key component of .NET Framework 3.5 and C# version 3.0.
-The original concept behind it was to provide a mechanism to embed set-oriented data-querying statements such as those provided in SQL within .NET languages.
+The original concept behind it was to provide a mechanism to embed set-oriented data-querying statements (such as those provided in SQL) within .NET languages.
 With this in mind, C# 3.0 contained a whole new SQLalike syntax for defining queries as expressions.
-However, this was syntactic sugar for a much more "normal" fluent API consisting of extension methods on the `IEnumerable<T>` interface, and as a result hardly anybody ever really uses the SQL-style syntax.
+However, this was syntactic sugar for a much more "normal" fluent API consisting of extension methods on the `IEnumerable<T>` interface, and as a result few developers really use the SQL-style syntax.
 This document will concentrate on the fluent API, but I will describe the SQL-like syntax so that, at least, you can recognise it when you see it.

 #### LINQ basic principles

 Under the hood LINQ officially consists of a number of different "providers" such as "LINQ to Objects" for in-memory operations, "LINQ to XML" for processing XML document nodes, and other libraries which can act as LINQ providers such as the Entity Framework ORM.
 However, all provide almost the same API, the LINQ to Objects library providing extension methods for `IEnumerable<T>` and the other providers providing extension methods for more specific types derived from `IEnumerable<T>`.
 In one sense this makes development very easy because the code to carry out conceptually related operations always looks the same regardless of which provider is actually being called.
 However it can lead to confusion when methods which have the same name across different providers have slightly different signatures or different restrictions on how they can be called depending on context.
 I'll try to call out some of the major restrictions you might come across, but this can in some cases result in frustrating bugs that only occur at runtime, or occur in real-world situations but not when the data source has been mocked out.

-The most commonly-used LINQ method is probably `Select()`, which represents a projection operation.
+The most commonly-used LINQ method is probably `Select()`, which represents a projection or map operation.
 Its full signature, for the LINQ to Objects version which operates on `IEnumerable<T>` is basically:

 ```
 public static IEnumerable<R> Select<S,R>(this IEnumerable<S> source, Func<S,R> selector)